 There’s no denying when the star of the garden is the plants at foot level… and this is how you know you’ve done underplanting the right way.
 Pictured above: “Black Scallop” Ajuga (Bugleweed)

 Underplanting classic groundcovers and vines in your landscape

 While most of us think of vines climbing lampposts and fences, another effective way to use them is by weaving them into your garden beds!
 Yes— you can train your vines to grow over your shrubs and into your trees!
+(Shop for vines online)

 By doing this, you can extend the bloom season of both the vine and the tree/shrub you train them on.